Homemade toys and free activities: why they’re good

 Find more creative ideas for homemade toys and free activities in our article on encouraging toddlers’ creative and artistic development.

-- Show your child how to stuff old stockings with paper or material scraps to make creatures like a snake or caterpillar.
+- Show your child how to stuff scrunched up paper or material scraps into old stockings to make creatures like snakes or caterpillars.

-- Make a sock puppet using old socks.
+- Make sock puppets with old socks.
 Sew on buttons or paste other bits of material for eyes, nose and hair.

 Check out our article on encouraging preschoolers’ creative and artistic development.
-It has lots of ideas for using everyday objects to make fun new homemade toys.
+It has a lot of ideas for using everyday objects to make fun new homemade toys.

-Keep your child entertained and stimulated with the following play ideas:
+Keep your child stimulated with these ideas for toys and play activities:

 - Find some big, old boxes and see what your child can do with them.
 They could become a cubbyhouse, rocket ship or hide-out.
 You could ask your local supermarket or electrical retailer if they have boxes you could take home.